If you hoped Bill would give up this Baldur’s Gate 3 fixation any time soon, mods have dashed it.

 In the base BG3 game, the characters can’t go higher than level 12.
 This was because in D&D the ability rules grow even more complex above that level.
 It’s a wonder that Larian was able to incorporate all the varied spell effects and interactions with the physics of the game world in their existing spells; e.g., an Ice Storm can damage characters, and destroy some objects, and create an icy surface, and does double damage to characters who are wet, and so on.

-The UnlockLevelCurve mod allows character to continue to level from 13-20.
+The UnlockLevelCurve mod allows characters to continue to level from 13-20.
 It does not implement the additional spells and rules in D&D for those levels.
 However, the characters continue to accumulate hit points and gain spell slots.
 For example, a 19th-level Wizard can upcast their spells to 9th level (the normal limit is 6th level).

 The Witch class can’t accommodate the additional levels, but the Mystic and Blood Mage can.
 This gives me some incentive to try these classes with the new level mod.